Lixie-Labs/emotiscope-site/is_different.md

 **It has to be seen to be believed, *which the video demos below can help with:***

+<iframe class="youtube-video" src="https://www.youtube.com/embed/4Tvr3uwxelA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-<iframe class="youtube-video" src="https://www.youtube.com/embed/RL3yObsQm0s?si=AS5Fr2Ib6MsJxe1z" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe class="youtube-video" src="https://www.youtube.com/embed/SXX167ymKAM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 With it's built-in digital microphone, Emotiscope automatically converts any music playing in your space into a compelling and colorful show.
 No aux cables needed, you can even sing around it!